Amazeryogo/surf-exel/README.md

 The non-GUI version was inspired by ed , a simple GNU text editor.

 # How fast does it get updated ?
-A new version of surf-exel is released in the time space of 18 hours to 18 days.
+A new version of surf-exel is released in the time space of 18 hours to any number of days.
 You have to update it manually though.

 # Can I contribute in it?
 Will a PR be counted in the Hacktoberfest?